We're finding you the best deal.

 If you’re travelling in the middle of winter or just prefer the comforts of the indoors, you can partake in a bit of plane spotting inside Manchester Airport.
 The floor-to-ceiling windows are lined with seating and designed specifically for increased visibility of the runways, so it’s one the kids are sure to love.

 Terminals 1 and 2 boast a couple of the best airport lounges in the country in Aspire.
-If you’ve got a long-haul flight ahead of you, there is no better way to relax with comfortable seating, complimentary food and drinks, and huge runway-facing windows to watch the planes travelling in and out of Manchester.
+If you’ve got a long-haul flight ahead of you, there is no better way to relax with comfortable seating, complimentary food and drinks, and huge runway-facing windows to watch the planes travelling in and out of Manchester Airport.

 In all three terminals of MAN, you’ll find an Escape Lounge.
 It’s the airport’s way of putting your feet up for you before a long flight so you can worry about nothing more than what to eat or drink next.